JustinB1990/UntitledAndoidProject/README.md

 # UntitledAndoidProject
-Teaming up again with MrQuwix, we want to develop a simple game for Android.
+Teaming up again with MrQuwix, I want to come up with a project that uses Java Swing.